ava-labs/avalanchego/CONTRIBUTING.md

 - Ensure that the issue you're filing doesn't already exist by searching under [issues](https://github.com/ava-labs/avalanchego/issues).
 - If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/ava-labs/avalanchego/issues/new/choose).
 Be sure to include a *title and clear description* with as much relevant information as possible.

-#### Features
+## Features

-- If an issue involves the discussion of the development of a new feature or the modification of an existing one, do not start development on a pull request until you receive positive feedback about the change from the maintainers.
+- If you want to start a discussion about the development of a new feature or the modfiication of an existing one, start a thread under GitHub [discussions](https://github.com/ava-labs/avalanchego/discussions/categories/ideas).
+- Post a thread about your idea and why it should be added to AvalancheGo.
+- Don't start working on a pull request until you've received positive feedback from the maintainers.

 ## Pull Request Guidelines